joevalleyfield/exepath/README.md

 in perpetuity of all present and future rights to this code under copyright law.

-This project includes catch-based tests and a snapshot of catch.hpp.
+This project includes [Catch](https://github.com/philsquared/Catch)-based tests and a snapshot of catch.hpp.

 Catch has the following license: